gargpriyank/IBM-Edge-Workshop/docs/ieam42-automation.md

     oc get pods -n ibm-common-services
     ```

-5. Download the IBM Edge Application Manager 4.2 Agent package
+5. Download the IEAM  4.2 Agent package
 from [IBM Passport Advantage](https://www.ibm.com/support/knowledgecenter/SSFKVV_4.2/hub/part_numbers.html?view=kc) and save it in the directory
 `<your_home_dir/workspace`.
 Export the environment variable `IEAM_PACKAGE_FILE_NAME` with the downloaded file name
 and execute the shell script `install_hzn_cli.sh`.
 This will install the horizon CLI.